 Jennifer Dahl - Black River Falls High School Art Educator

-For the past 17 years, I have been teaching art to five hundred plus students per week and spreading my contagious enthusiasm for the arts everywhere I go.
+For the past 27 years, I have been teaching art.
 I aim to inspire students and teachers alike with my lessons that promote artistic growth and the ability to think and problem solve creatively.

 My voice in the art world extends beyond my classroom and schools.
-I am currently serving as the President on the Wisconsin Art Education Association board and the National Art Education Association Elementary Director Elect.
-I have also has presented at several State and National Art Education Conventions on topics that range from the use of literature in an art classroom to creating projects with recycled materials.
+I have served as the President of the Wisconsin Art Education Association and the National Art Education Association Elementary Director.

 My passion for the arts follows wherever I go.
-I still makes time to create my own art and have been a part of several local art shows.
 I firmly believe that the best way to fuel the soul is through art.

 Dustin Anderson - Wisconsin Rapids Area School District Art Educator